Riemannian Denoising Diffusion Probabilistic Models: Method

-\paragraph{Choice of $N$, $\sigma_k$, and $\beta_{k+1}$} The total number of steps $N$ should be large enough such that the forward Markov chain is able to reach equilibrium (approximately) starting from the data distribution.
-While larger $\sigma_k$, $\beta_{k+1}$ allow the Markov chains to make larger jumps, their size should be chosen properly (depending on the manifold) such that the solution to the constraint equations \eqref{projection-kstep-forward} and \eqref{projection-kstep-backward} can be found with high probability.
+The total number of steps $N$ should be large enough so that the forward Markov chain can approximately reach equilibrium starting from the data distribution.
+To simplify algorithm implementation, we may set $\beta_{k+1}=\sigma_k$, a choice that is also supported by our theoretical derivation in the continuous-time limit (see Theorem \ref{thm-continuous-limit}).
+While larger $\sigma_k$, $\beta_{k+1}$ allow the Markov chains to make larger jumps, their sizes should be chosen properly (depending on the manifold) so that the solution to the constraint equations \eqref{projection-kstep-forward} and \eqref{projection-kstep-backward} can be found with high probability.

+For relatively simple manifolds, we can simply choose $b=0$ in the forward Markov chain~\eqref{projection-kstep-forward}.
+As we will discuss in Section~\ref{sec-continuous-limit}, in the continuous-time limit, the Markov chain with $b=0$ converges to the Brownian motion on $\mathcal{M}$ up to a rescaling of time (\eqref{sde-manifold} with $b=0$), whose invariant distribution is the uniform distribution on $\mathcal{M}$.
+Motivated by this fact, we can choose the prior (see line 2 in Algorithm~\ref{algo_generation}) as the uniform distribution on $\mathcal{M}$.
+When $\mathcal{M}$ is non-compact or when the convergence of Markov chain to equilibrium is slow with $b=0$, we can choose non-zero $b$ such as $b=-\nabla V$, i.e. the (full space) gradient of some function $V:\mathbb{R}^n \rightarrow \mathbb{R}$ in the ambient space.
+In this case, we choose the prior as the invariant distribution of the forward process, and sampling the prior can be done by simulating a single long trajectory of the forward process.